Braided quantum mechanics and Majorana qubits at third root of unity: a color Heisenberg-Lie (super)algebra framework: Conclusions

-The possibility in low space dimensions of a parastatistics based on the braid group was first pointed out in \cite{lemy}.
-These paraparticles were named {\it anyons} in \cite{wil}.
-For a historical account of their discovery and the relevant bibliography one can consult \cite{gol}.
-Unlike the paraparticles exchanging under the permutation groups, anyons have been experimentally detected.
-The first experimental evidence was presented in \cite{expanyons}; the first evidence of non-abelian anyons transforming under higher dimensional representations of the braid group was given in \cite{nonabanyons}.
-One-dimensional anyons have also been experimentally detected, see \cite{1danyons}.
-As mentioned in the Introduction, the braid statistics is crucial to implement the Kitaev's program of Topological Quantum Computation offering protection from quantum decoherence.
-The recent technological advances announced in \cite{{microsoft},{roadmap}} are quite promising.\\ As advocated in \cite{minimaltqc}, braided Majorana qubits are a natural minimal setting for this program.
-The reconstruction of multi-particle braided Majorana qubits in terms of mixed-bracket color Lie superalgebras puts these theories on a central stage.
-To discuss the general case the analysis here conducted has to be extended to the grading provided the abelian groups defined by tensoring the multiplicative groups ${\mathbb Z}_m$ for arbitrary integer numbers $m$. ~\\ {\it iii}) {\it Further comments}. \\ ~\\ - In \cite{topvoli} the truncations of the multi-particle spectra of the braided Majorana qubits have been linked to representations at roots of unity of the quantum superalgebra ${\cal U}_q({\mathfrak{osp}}(1|2))$.
+In Section {\bf 6} we discussed the relevance of {\it mixed-bracket} color Lie (super)algebras to parastatistics, pointing out that these colored structures can accommodate two different types of parastatistics: beyond bosons/fermions in any space dimension which are exchanged under the permutation group, as well as anyonic paraparticles exchanged under the braid group. {{Even if the argument given in Subsection {\bf 6.1} was only made for the abelian reps of the braid group, its validity is more general; this is testified by the connection of mixed-bracket parafermions with braided Majorana qubits whose braiding properties are defined, see (\ref{btmatrix},\ref{braidedrel}), by a nonabelian rep of the braid group.}} ~ The results presented in this paper suggest deep connections between color Lie (super)algebras and other mathematical structures: {\it i}) In \cite{topvoli} the truncations of the multi-particle spectra of the braided Majorana qubits have been linked to representations at roots of unity of the quantum superalgebra ${\cal U}_q({\mathfrak{osp}}(1|2))$.
 The special properties of the representations of quantum groups at roots of unity, discussed in \cite{{lus},{dck}}, are well known; the specific root-of-unity reps of ${\cal U}_q({\mathfrak{osp}}(1|2))$ are investigated in \cite{{rbz1},{rbzlee}}.
-Our present results suggest the existence of a possible connection between quantum group reps at roots of unity and mixed-bracket color Lie (super)algebras; a mathematical investigation in this direction seems to be worth. \\ ~\\ - The color Lie (super)algebras based on the abelian groups $\zthree^2$ and $\ztwo^p\times\zthree^2$ (for $p=1,2,3$) do not require the introduction of cubic, ternary structures as the ones discussed in the Introduction, see \cite{{kercqg},{bbk},{gora},{cara},{ker},{akl}}.
-On the other hand, once their associated colored quantum models are introduced, the possibility of ternary structures appearing as {\it hidden symmetries} should be duly investigated. \\ ~\\ - In his influential 1979 paper \cite{sch} Scheunert proved an important theorem which states that, for any finitely generated abelian group, the associated color Lie (super)algebra can be mapped, via a multiplier, to an ordinary Lie (super)algebra (sometimes this map is referred to as ``decoloring").
+It is worth investigating a direct relation between quantum group reps at roots of unity and mixed-bracket color Lie (super)algebras. {\it ii}) The color Lie (super)algebras based on the abelian groups $\zthree^2$ and $\ztwo^p\times\zthree^2$ (for $p=1,2,3$) do not require, as mentioned in Appendix {\bf A}, the introduction of the cubic, ternary structures discussed in \cite{{kercqg},{bbk},{gora},{cara},{ker},{akl}}.
+On the other hand, once their associated colored quantum models are introduced, the possibility of ternary structures appearing as {\it hidden symmetries} should be duly investigated. {\it iii}) In his influential 1979 paper \cite{sch} Scheunert proved an important theorem which states that, for any finitely generated abelian group, the associated color Lie (super)algebra can be mapped, via a multiplier, to an ordinary Lie (super)algebra (sometimes this map is referred to as ``decoloring").
 This result generated for many years a negative attitude towards color Lie (super)algebras, dismissing their significance with respect to ordinary Lie (super)algebras.
 This negative attitude is not justified in the light of several recent results (some of them recalled in this paper) concerning the role of colored graded symmetries.
 In particular, we discussed here at length the relevance of the colored parastatistics with respect to the ordinary bosons/fermions statistics in multi-particle sectors.
 A proper interpretation of the seemingly negative result by Scheunert requires a careful analysis.
-For instance, investigating its implications beyond color Lie (super)algebras to the realm of color Hopf algebras and their costructures.
+For instance, investigating its implications beyond color Lie (super)algebras to the realm of color Hopf algebras and their costructures. ~\\